alzwded/JakMuse/README.md

 Apart from the regular `g++` & `make`, you need `libSDL-devel` (or whatever your distro calls it).
 Then, just run `make` and it should compiler.

 `g++` needs to be recent enough to support C++11. (e.g. 4.8.x is a good version)

+You need libSDL.so version 1.2.x installed on your system.

 Roadmap
 =======